auth0/docs/articles/quickstart/webapp/nextjs/interactive.md

 Create a file at `src/middleware.ts`.
 This file is used to enforce authentication on specific routes.

 The `middleware` function intercepts incoming requests and applies Auth0's authentication logic.
-The `matcher` configuration ensures that the middleware runs on all routes except for statis files and metadata.
+The `matcher` configuration ensures that the middleware runs on all routes except for static files and metadata.

 ## Add the Landing Page Content {{{ data-action=code data-code="src/app/page.tsx" }}}

 The Landing page `src/app/page.tsx` is where users interact with your app.
 It displays different content based on whether the users is logged in or not.

-Edit the file `src/app/page.tsx` to add the `auht0.getSession()` method to determine if the user is logged in by retrieving the user session.
+Edit the file `src/app/page.tsx` to add the `auth0.getSession()` method to determine if the user is logged in by retrieving the user session.

 If there is no user session, the method returns `null` and the app displays the **Sign up** or **Log in** buttons.
 If a user sessions exists, the app displays a welcome message with the user's name and a **Log out** button.